ArielA147/GithubWebScrapping/README.md

 This tool identifies sensitive content embedded in code.
 Currently set to search AWS secrets (aw secret access key) and private key (RSA private key) but could be set to search any other sensitive content.

-More example for different secrets REGEX in regexes.json
+- More example for different secrets REGEX can be found in regexes.json

 ## Prerequisites
 Python 3.6 , pip , requests.